 Popcorn is one of those foods that are a staple at family movie nights and as a snack for kids everywhere.
 But just when can kids eat popcorn?
 Should you be concerned about its safety?

 There are many well known choking hazards out there, like grapes and hot dogs, but popcorn doesn’t tend to be one of them.
+I constantly get asked things like " can a 2-year-old have popcorn, or even a 1 year old.
 Even though its dangers are not well known, popcorn is indeed a choking hazard for kids under the age of 4, and shouldn’t be given.

 The dangers of popcorn for kids